ckpearson/Pack/README.md

 1. Compresses the file you give it
 2. Drops the trailing zeroes from the end of the compressed data and remembers how many zeroes it got rid of (this makes the image smaller)
 3. Creates a byte array containing the following:
-    1. A special token so the app can recognise it's a Pak'd image
+    1. A special token so the app can recognise it's a Pack'd image
     2. The number of bytes the filename is long
     3. The filename in UTF-8 byte form
     4. The number of zeroes that were dropped